ICTU/Kwaliteitsaanpak/README.md

   - cover.md - cover material (front page)
   - cover.css - styling
 - Shared material such as headers, footers, and stylesheets are in the ./DocumentDefinitions/Shared folder
-- The script instructions for building a new Template have to be added to ./create-docs.sh
+- The script instructions for building a new template have to be added to ./create-docs.sh

 ## Generating the documentation (pdf, docx, and xlsx)